Boating Access -Your Way to the Water

 Back to Top

-- Detroit Reservoir - Big Cliff Dam: Big Cliff Dam's gates are being repaired this winter.
-The boat ramp will be closed until further notice.
-The Corps of Engineers reports that they have opened the reservoir to walk-in recreation.
+- Detroit Reservoir - Big Cliff Dam: The boat ramp is closed until further notice.
+The Corps of Engineers reports that they have opened the reservoir to walk-in or carry down recreation.
 Click here to view the latest water levels and marina and boat ramp usability data.
+For more inforamtion contact 541-942-5631.

 - Buena Vista, Marion County: The Buena Vista ramp on the Willamette River, Marion County side has been closed.
 There are no plans to re-open the ramp.
 Boating access is still available at the Buena Vista County Park on the Polk County side of the river.
 For more information, contact 503-588-7943.